Contract translation – why choose a translation agency?

 How can you translate phrases like ‘in respect thereof’, ‘hereinbefore’, ‘including but not limited to’, etc. in contracts?

 Inexperienced translators tend to imitate the formalityand wordiness of such archaic or redundant expressions in their translations, which only serves to make the text more complicated without actually adding anything meaningful.
 In any type of text, the real measures of the competence of a translator are simplicity, brevity, and clarity.
 Even complicated things can be expressed clearly and succinctly.
 Verbosity and unnecessary repetitions, on the other hand, are a clear sign of ‘hiding behind words’.

 Another common mistake, which even non-lawyers have probably noticed, is the excessive capitalisation of terms in translations.
 This is another habit picked up from English, where sometimes, when a common word has previously been defined more specifically than or differently to its usual meaning, it may be capitalised in the middle of the text to highlight the fact.

-For some reason, however, people – including many of us here in Estonia – appear to have begun to believe that every single ‘important’ word in a contract needs to be capitalised.
-Generally, however, it is completely unnecessary, leads to innumerable problems in consistency, does not conform to Estonian grammar rules, and can be avoided through much clearer solutions, as our linguists and language planners have repeatedly pointed out1, 2.
+Many people mistakenly believe that every ‘important’ word in a contract must be capitalised.
+However, this is generally unnecessary, leads to consistency problems, violates grammar rules, and can be avoided with clearer solutions, as our linguists and language experts have repeatedly pointed out.